Flight Volleyball ● HomeJames Bueno

 bueno@flightacademyvb.com

-James Bueno, widely known as “Bueno” is the co-Founder and Director of Flight Academy Volleyball, a premier club program based on California’s Central Coast.
-With over 24 years of coaching experience, Bueno is recognized for his high-energy leadership, athlete-first mindset, and his proven ability to build competitive, culture-driven programs from the ground up.
+James Bueno, widely known as “Bueno,” is the Co-Founder and Director of Flight Academy Volleyball, a premier club program based on California’s Central Coast.
+With over twenty-four years of coaching experience, Bueno is recognized for his high-energy leadership, athlete-first mindset, and his proven ability to build competitive, culture-driven programs from the ground up.

-In 2020, Bueno and long-time coaching partner Chip Blaney co-founded Flight Academy Volleyball Club.
-What began with just seven teams has grown into one of the largest and most competitive programs on the Central Coast, now serving over 25 teams across girls and boys divisions.
-Flight Academy is known for elite-level training, a strong focus on player development, and a mission to create opportunities for athletes at every level.
+Bueno quickly established himself in the volleyball world.
+In 2018, he co-founded Central Coast Beach Volleyball.
+A year later, in 2019, he helped lead a 17U team to qualify for the Girls Junior National Championship in Indianapolis after earning a podium finish at the Far Westerns National Qualifier—one of the first Central Coast teams to reach that level.
+In 2020, alongside long-time coaching partner Chip Blaney, Bueno co-founded Flight Academy Volleyball Club.
+What started with just seven teams has since grown into one of the largest and most competitive programs on the Central Coast, now serving more than twenty-five boys’ and girls’ teams.
+Flight Academy has become known for elite-level training, a strong commitment to player development, and a mission to create opportunities for athletes at every level.